-SC/66b/O02 reviewed recent survey work on humpback whales in the Mariana Islands (north of Guam and south of the Ogasawara Islands) in the western North Pacific.
+SC/66b/O2 reviewed recent survey work on humpback whales in the Mariana Islands (north of Guam and south of the Ogasawara Islands) in the western North Pacific.
 Humpbacks have been known from whaling operations in the region of the Mariana Islands since the middle of the 19th century, but their current range and status is poorly known.
-Since the middle 1970s, there were 19 incidental sighting reports of humpback whales around the southern portion of the Mariana Archipelago.
+Since the middle 1970's, there were 19 incidental sighting reports of humpback whales around the southern portion of the Mariana Archipelago.
 In 2007, the Mariana Islands Sea Turtle and Cetacean Survey, a shipboard visual and passive acoustic line-transect survey, was conducted within the US Navy Mariana Islands Range Complex from January to April 2007.
 During the winters of 2015 (February-March) and 2016 (March) the Pacific Islands Fisheries Science Center's Cetacean Research Program partnered with the US Navy to conduct small-boat photo-identification and genetic monitoring surveys for humpback whales off Saipan.
-A total of nine different mother-calf pairs and four non-calf whales were encountered during the 2015-16 surveys.
+A total of nine different mother-calf pairs and four non-calf whales were encountered during the 2015-2016 surveys.
 Three fluke photo-identification images and nine biopsy samples were collected from these 22 individuals.
-Comparisons of the three new fluke images to those of five humpback whales photographed off the Marianas in 2007 resulted in a match of a female with a calf in 2016.
-Comparisons with other WNP humpback whale catalogues from Ogasawara and Okinawa would be valuable to compare the Saipan photographs.
+Comparisons of the three new fluke images to those of five humpback whales (2007) photographed off the Marianas resulted in a match of a female with a calf in 2016.
+Comparisons with other WNP humpback whale catalogs from Ogasawara and Okinawa would be valuable to compare the Saipan photographs.
 In the near future the genetic analyses from the biopsy samples will be reported.

-The sub-committee welcomed this new work on humpback whales in the Mariana Islands and look forward to receiving more details in the future on additional surveys and other results.
+The sub-committee welcomed this new work on humpback whales in the Mariana Islands and thanks the authors and are looking forward to received more details in the future on addition surveys and other results